Tilokaraj: King of Lan Na

-He became king in 1443 by deposing his father, and within a year had imposed control over Nan and Phrae.
-He also attacked Chiang Rung, and the Shan region several times but could not impose control.
+He also attacked Chiang Hung and the Shan region several times but could not impose control.
 He faced several revolts.
-He had his favorite son, Bunruang, executed on suspicion of disloyalty.
-While clearly a warlike ruler, he was also a vigorous patron of Sri Lankan-style Buddhism, building several monasteries including Wat Chet Yot and Wat Pa Daeng, and enlarging Wat Chedi Luang to house the Emerald Buddha.
+He had his favourite son, Bunruang, executed on suspicion of disloyalty.
+While clearly a warlike ruler, he was also a vigorous patron of Sri Lankan-style Buddhism, building several monasteries, including Wat Chet Yot and Wat Pa Daeng, and enlarging Wat Chedi Luang to house the Emerald Buddha.

-His ashes rest since 1491 in the main Chedi of Wat Chet Yot temple in Chiang Mai.
+His ashes have rest since 1491 in the main Chedi of Wat Chet Yot temple in Chiang Mai.